 Harry Herber has a passion for delivering on promises and an attitude that demands that The MediaShop 'goes the extra mile'.
 With a BA in Classics and Anthropology behind him, Harry plunged into the media industry in 1975.
 Under Harry's leadership, The MediaShop has earned numerous client awards.
 He believes in added value for clients.
 Contact details: email: harry.herber@mediashop.co.za.
+Are we on the same planet? - 21 Aug 2014

 View my profile and articles...